Alfred William Howitt: Biography

-In 1863 he married Maria (nickname 'Liney') Boothby; they had five children.
+In 1863, he married Maria (nickname 'Liney') Boothby; they had five children.
 Maria was the daughter of Judge Benjamin Boothby, Chief Justice of the Colony of South Australia.
 Howitt was Secretary for Mines in Victoria.

-In 1903 Howitt was awarded the Clarke Medal by the Royal Society of New South Wales; in 1904 he received the first Mueller Medal from the Royal Society of Victoria.
+In 1903, Howitt was awarded the Clarke Medal by the Royal Society of New South Wales; in 1904 he received the first Mueller Medal from the Royal Society of Victoria.
 A memorial fund established after his death was used to buy rare books on topics such as anthropology, geology, and botany for the library of the Royal Society; these books were inscribed "Purchased from A. W. Howitt Memorial Fund".
 He was appointed CMG in the 1906 Birthday Honours.

-Howitt died in 1908 in Bairnsdale, Victoria.
+Howitt died on 7 March 1908, aged 77, in Bairnsdale.
 The recreational park named in his honour is located adjacent to the Mitchell River Bridge on the eastern side of Bairnsdale.

 Howitt's scientific life shared a special irony with that of his longtime friend Lorimer Fison.
 They were both set in motion by Lewis Henry Morgan; Morgan pinned more hope on Fison than on Howitt.
 However, Fison gave up his scientific pursuit shortly after Morgan's death, whereas Howitt persevered for many years.
 Howitt's magnum opus, The Native Tribes of South East Australia (1904), remains one of the only contemporaneous scientific studies of the native institutions of Central Australian Aborigines.